YongliHe23/SequenceExamples-GE/pge2/README.md

 ### Sequence timing: Summary and further comments

 * When creating a segment, the interpreter inserts a 116us dead time at the end of each segment.
-* Event durations must be an integer multiple of 4us
 * The parameters `rfDeadTime`, `rfRingdownTime`, and `adcDeadTime` were included in the Pulseq MATLAB toolbox with Siemens scanners in mind, and as just discussed, setting them to 0 can in fact be a preferred option in many cases for GE users.
 This is because the default behavior in the Pulseq toolbox is to quietly insert corresponding gaps at the